Fact checking Qasim Rashid

 Qasim Rashid further states that female circumcision is not mentioned once in the Quran.
 This argument is simplistic and quite boring to us since we’ve heard it over and over again by both Muslim apologists and Westerners who seek to appease them.
 Our shortest refutation of that argument is: “neither is the circumcision of boys found in the Quran.”
 The smokescreen quickly vaporizes when you point out this fact, because it brings us right back to the hadith where so many Islamic doctrines stem from, as mister Rashid knows.
 And as we’ve already seen, there are at least two hadiths the mainstream jurists of Islam have always used to legitimize female circumcision, none of which Rashid ever allowed his audience to learn about.

 Now it is true that FGM predates Islam.
 But so do praying and fasting.
 The crucial factor is that Islamic scholars have, based on their theological sources, embraced the practice since the very beginning and the same cannot be said for Jews and Christians.
 At this point we would like to note that those Christians in Africa who do join Muslims in the horrific practice are almost exclusively found in Christian minorities within Muslim countries.
 It’s obvious that assimilation has played a crucial role here as people often think of their traditions as cultural while ignorant of the fact that they are rooted in the predominant religion of their country as it was once installed by their more knowledgeable ancestors.
-A comparison can be made to Muslims in the West partaking in the celebration of Christmas and Easter or their adherence to the Christian prescription of monogamy, including the belief that polygamy should be outlawed, something Westerners themselves often regard as a cultural tradition and no longer recognize for its religious roots.
+A comparison can be made to Muslims in the West partaking in the celebration of Christmas and Easter or their adherence to the Christian prescription of monogamy, including the belief that polygamy should be outlawed.
+This is something Westerners themselves often regard as a cultural tradition and no longer recognize for its religious roots.

 Based on two authentic hadiths Rashid failed to mention, the rulings of the madhabs throughout the ages and the terribly transparent smokescreens Rashid pulled up by presenting an unrelated ayah and alluding to Christians and Jews, we must dismiss his claims about FGM being completely disconnected from Islam.
 On the contrary: the fact is that FGM was always a part of Islam and still is to this day.
 That’s why it is not merely practiced in Africa, as many people claim, but also in places like Indonesia which is the largest Muslim country.
 We agree with Rashid that FGM should be banned, today rather than tomorrow.
 But to misrepresent Islam’s history, as is done so often in the case of slavery and Jihad, must never be accepted as a means to an end.
 If Islam has embraced the practice throughout history, be honest about it and call yourself a reformer rather than an adherent of the one true form of Islam as it was understood for fourteen centuries.